rsdoiel/antenna/food.md

 ---

-## The Best Prime Day Alternatives on Home and Kitchen Gear
+## New Deals Added: The Best Prime Day Alternatives on Home and Kitchen Gear

 date: 2025-07-08, from: Taste of Home

 <p>We found the best competitor sales boasting big savings in cookware, home, cleaning and kitchen categories—no membership required!</p>
-<p>The post <a href="https://www.tasteofhome.com/collection/black-friday-july-2025/">The Best Prime Day Alternatives on Home and Kitchen Gear</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+<p>The post <a href="https://www.tasteofhome.com/collection/black-friday-july-2025/">New Deals Added: The Best Prime Day Alternatives on Home and Kitchen Gear</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>